 These days, unless it is a special one of a kind or delicate piece, most gold pieces are made with machinery.
 No doubt, high volume selling chains like paperclip necklaces are made via machines which are more cost efficient.
 In my opinion, for a 14-18k gold chain, I would prefer machine-made.
 It’s just not worth the extra cost to have a hand made chain.

 Color of Gold

 A note about white gold – for chains, it is not necessary to buy anything above 14k when purchasing white colored gold.
-In fact, 14k gold is stronger than 18k due to the mixed alloy being a harder metal.
-I prefer 14k for white gold chains.
+Some people prefer 18k due to its higher quality in gold content.
 For yellow gold chains, the more yellow in color you want, the higher the carat you will need.
 Usually, 14k yellow gold will suffice for your needs.
 But for people who prefer better quality or for more of that rich yellow look, 18k gold will be a better choice albeit more expensive.